Bilumen Ballon Ceiling Lamp

 Manufacturer: Bilumen srl, Milan, Italy.

-Other versions: Exists in several colours and 2 sizes, the smallest is 26 cm / 10,23”.
-Can be used as a wall lamp but can also easily be converted into a table lamp.
+Other versions: This Bilumen Ballon ceiling lamp exists in several colours and 2 sizes.
+The smallest is 26 cm / 10,23”.
+This flush mount can be used as a wall lamp but can also easily be converted into a table lamp.

 Lumen is the SI derived unit of luminous flux, a measure of the total quantity of visible light emitted by a light source (symbol: lm).

-Today the Ballon (French) or Palloncino (Italian for balloon) lamp is manufactured by Illum Kunstlicht from The Netherlands and made in 3 sizes: small, medium and big.
+Until 2018 the Ballon (French) or Palloncino (Italian for balloon) lamp was manufactured by Illum Kunstlicht from The Netherlands.
+It was made in 3 sizes: small, medium and big.
 The medium lamp is 35 cm / 13.77”.
+It is no longer in production.

 Little is known about the French designer Yves Christin, but he also designed furniture for Antonageli, Biobject and Airborn.